 While not all tannins are the same, most water treatment professionals recommend removing them with a quality water treatment system that utilizes a water softener for pretreatment.
-Like all water treatment, though, there is no one-size-fits-all solution to treating tannins in the water, and tannins can often be difficult to treat based on a number of factors, like:
+Like all water treatment, though, there is no one-size-fits-all solution to treating the water, and tannins can often be difficult to treat based on a number of factors, like:

 Because of this, it’s important to have an expert in water treatment to assess the situation and make a professional recommendation.

 Perry’s Pump Repair has been servicing North Central Florida for 3 generations and we’ve seen our fair share of yellow and brown water.
 If you suspect your water is discolored as a result of tannins, give our team of experts a call for a free consultation.